 Check out visitcairngorms.com to find out more about a range of activities in and around the national park.

 For cycling, both off-road and on, the area is already well regarded, with quiet scenic back roads and exciting off road tracks.
-There are a selection of bikes available at the house, of varying ages however helmets are not supplied so please bring your own.
-Mountain Bikes can also be hired locally.

 The hill walking ranges from the gentle to the fiercely Munroesque.
 Right next to Cray is Mount Blair, it rises to a height of 744m (2440 feet) and the peak separates Glenshee from Glenisla to the east, a good challenge for all after breakfast.
 A few minutes on foot from Cray will take you to The Cateran Trail, a 64 mile waymarked loop walk.